sdpercy/weather-dashboard/README.md

       - displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
 6. Click on a city in the search history to display the weather again.

+## Technology Used:

+HTML, Bootstrap, jQuery and Javascript.
+API used - Open Weather.

 ## Application URL: